 On the eve of Waterloo's bicentennial, the tension between national pride and international cooperation remains no less potent.

-On June 18th of this year, a member of the British royal family will join high-ranking dignitaries from other European nations and a quarter of a million estimated spectators at a commemorative reenactment that seeks to represent the battle in all its multifaceted and multinational dimensions.
+On June 18th of 2015, members of the British royal family joined high-ranking dignitaries from other European nations and a quarter of a million spectators at a commemorative reenactment that seeks to represent the battle in all its multifaceted and multinational dimensions.

 |This 1881 painting depicts the British Royal Scots Greys at Waterloo.|